barstoolbluz/floxenvs/nodered/README.md

 ## Git Workflow (Without Projects Feature)

-The headless environment has Projects feature disabled by default (best for CI/CD).
+This environment has Projects feature disabled by default (best for CI/CD).
 Use direct Git workflow:

 ### Initial Setup